josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

-(In the middle of all this, Pressable, a separate host Automattic owns, started offering promos to help people migrate to them, from WP Engine.
+At some point in the middle of all this, [Pressable](https://pressable.com/), yet another WordPress host, and one which Automattic also owns, started offering a [promo to help users migrate to Pressable from WP Engine](https://pressable.com/wpe-contract-buyout/).

 That alone should be majorly headline-grabbing, since Matt's abuses of power are the main reason anybody would even be considering leaving WP Engine right now to begin with.
-But Matt's other abuses are so egregious this one barely even registers on the scale.)
+But Matt's other abuses are so egregious this one barely even registers on the scale, even though it absolutely should.

+Exercising power over a nonprofit to steal users from a competitor is in fact _very much_ something a mafia boss would do.

+But back to the plugins thing:

 _You don't hurt users because you're beefing with their host_.
 You don't put innocent bystanders in harm's way.